 The District entered into an agreement with the Beasley Volunteer Fire Department ("Department") for fire protection, fire suppression and rescue services to persons and commercial interests within boundaries of a portion of the District.
 The term of the current contract is for a period beginning January 1, 2017 and ending December 31, 2018.
-On December 19, 2018, the District approved a two-year contract beginning January 1, 2021.
+On December 19, 2018, the District approved a two-year contract beginning January 1, 2019 and ending December 31, 2022.
 Effective January 1, 2023, the District approved a two-year contract beginning January 1, 2023 and ending December 31, 2024.
 This contract may be terminated by either party upon 90 days written notice.
+Subsequent to year-end, effective January 1, 2025, the District approved a two-year contract beginning January 1, 2025 and ending December 31, 2026.